velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 _"Mitiku la'u kushata jurume,"_ I respond teasingly. *Your tits are distracting.*

 She laughs at me.
-"Come on, my tits aren't even that good, Rei.
+"Come *on,* my tits ain't even that good, Rei.
 I'm damn near twenty-five and I'm still half as fucking flat as when I was *sixteen."*

 "You ain't *flat,* hon."
 I ruffle her hair.
 "You're small, okay, but you ain't *flat.* Your chest is good and firm for its size; way more so'n mine.
 Look—" I smack the underside of one of my breasts with the back of a hand.
 "I need a damn bra just to go running or they bounce all over like this, and they go all pointy as soon as I take my tops off.
 You look like you're made of goddamn iron; it's hot as hell."
 I squeeze her taut breast softly, and she squirms, yelping quietly as I finger her nipple — but pulling closer, pressing up against me.
 "And *God* I envy how sensitive you are."